r3id/r3id_app/_posts/2020-03-13-my-first-graphql-api.md

 categories: graphql rails
 ---

-Well I have been learning GraphQL for around a week, and how time has flown past.
+Well, I have been learning GraphQL for around a week, and how time has flown past.
 It's been an interesting journey I must say.

 <div class="image-center">
 <img src="assets/images/articles/graph-ql-logo.png" />